Jared Odrick

-High school career
+Early life

 Odrick was a 2005 USAToday, Parade Magazine, and U.S. Army All-American as a senior at Lebanon High School in Lebanon, Pennsylvania.
 He was named first-team all-state and played in the 2006 Big 33 Football Classic and the 2006 U.S. Army All-American Bowl.

 College career

 Odrick played sparingly his freshman season with Penn State University, but earned the starting job at defensive tackle in 2007.
 He would make 16 tackles, with four tackles-for-loss, two sacks, and one blocked kick.
 In 2008, Odrick started 11 games, earning First-team All-Big Ten honors.
 He recorded 41 tackles, with 9.5 tackles-for-loss, 4.5 sacks, one forced fumble, and three pass breakups.